pyrddlgym-project/pyRDDLGym/docs/jax.rst

 Automatically Tuning Hyper-Parameters
 -------------------

 pyRDDLGym-jax provides a Bayesian optimization algorithm for automatically tuning key hyper-parameters of the planner.
 It:

 * supports multi-processing by evaluating multiple hyper-parameter settings in parallel
-* leverages Bayesian optimization to perform more efficient search than random or grid search
+* leverages Bayesian optimization to search the hyper-parameter space more efficiently
-* supports straight-line planning and deep reactive policies
+* supports both straight-line planning and deep reactive policies.

 The key hyper-parameters can be tuned as follows: